-An easy way to make a character a loathesome character is to have them ostracize or tease someone with a disability (usually physical).
+An easy way to make a character a loathesome character is to have them ostracize or tease someone with a (usually physical) disability.
 Most bullies wouldn't mock someone for having a disability - it's seen as too mean to mock someone who is "helpless" or someone who has an issue they have no control over - so only the most cruel characters do.
-It's usually only younger characters who act this way, though adults and even parents are known to.
+Usually only younger characters act this way, however adults and even parents are also known to.
 Compare to Bury Your Disabled.
 Sub-trope to Kick the Dog and Moral Event Horizon.

 Examples:Anime & Manga

 - Ableism in Japan is a reoccuring theme in A Silent Voice:

 - The manga is about a New Transfer Student elementary schooler named Shouko who is bullied for being deaf.
 The protagonist, Shouya, is the worst of the bullies.
 He constantly makes fun of her, teases her, yanks her hearing aid off, and gets into a fight with her.
 After Shouko moves away, the class turn their bullying onto Shouya instead.
 Years later, a high school aged Shouya learns sign-language and tries to atone by befriending Shouko.
 Despite this, it doesn't help Shouko's feelings of inadequacy due to her deafness and the suicidal thoughts she's had since elementary school.

 - Shouko's own mother has acted cold towards her due to her deafness.
 However, she doesn't hate her daughter.
 Yakeo made Shouko stay in her elementary school so that she could toughen up.
 When someone does complain about her daughter, she slaps her hard.
 It turns out that Yakeo's in-laws blamed Yakeo for Shouko's deafness and thought that it was the reason why Yakeo's husband divorced her, giving a reason for her distant behavior towards her daughters.